5 Best Dirt For Plants: Expert Picks Revealed Now

 No. 7

-Miracle-GRO Organic Indoor Potting Mix, Protects Against Over and Under Watering, for Indoor Container Plants, Houseplants and Starter Plants, OMRI Listed, 16 qt.
+Miracle-Gro Organic Indoor Potting Mix - Protects Against Over and Under Watering, Planting Soil for Indoor Container Plants, Houseplants and Starter Plants, OMRI Listed, 16 qt.

-• Miracle-Gro Organic Indoor Potting Mix protects indoor plants against over and under watering
+• HELPS REGULATE SOIL MOISTURE: Miracle-Gro Organic Indoor Potting Soil Mix is an organic potting soil that protects indoor plants against over and under watering

-• This organic container mix is made with responsibly sourced sphagnum peat moss (one hundred percent of peat sourced from certified producers), coir, and quick-start natural fertilizer
+• INDOOR PLANT SOIL: This organic container mix for indoor gardening is made with responsibly sourced sphagnum peat moss (one hundred percent of peat sourced from certified producers), coir, and quick-start natural fertilizer

-• Use this potting medium with all types of indoor container plants, including houseplants and herbs; also great for seed starting
+• WHERE TO USE: Use this indoor potting soil mix with all types of indoor container plants, including houseplants and herbs; also great for seed starting

-• To plant seeds, fill container with potting mix, follow seed package planting directions, and water; To use with transplants, partially fill container, place plant after loosening the root ball, cover with more mix pressing lightly, and water
+• HOW TO USE: To plant seeds, fill container with organic soil for indoor plants, follow seed package directions and water; to use with transplants, partially fill container, place plant after loosening root ball, cover with more mix pressing lightly, water thoroughly and let drain

-• One 16 qt. bag of Miracle-Gro Organic Indoor Potting Mix fills one 12-inch container (amounts may vary based on the size of the root ball)
+• COVERAGE: One 16 qt. bag of Miracle-Gro Organic Indoor Potting Mix fills one 12-inch container with potting soil for indoor plants (amounts may vary based on the size of the root ball)

 No. 8